 - Check out the wares at the Siloam Springs Farmers Market if you’re visiting on a Saturday outside of the winter months.

 - Robbers Cave State Park: This one is famous for its connections to outlaws like Jesse James and Belle Starr.
-You can actually hike to the caves they hid out in, which sounds pretty sweet.
+You can hike to the caves they hid out in, which sounds pretty sweet.

 - Roman Nose State Park: Visit this park for canyon vistas, mountain biking trails through gypsum rock cliffs, and natural springs.
 This one also boasts an 18-hole golf course in case that does anything for you.
 (It sure does something for Brian!)